alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 offset50 (a measure of the slope of the network centrality feature vector), and precipitation.

-During data processing, which is also configurable, `pyveg` is able to drop time series outliers and resample the time series to clean the data and avoid gaps.
+During data processing, `pyveg` is able to drop time series outliers and resample the time series to clean the data and avoid gaps.
 A smoothed time series is constructed using LOESS smoothing, and residuals between the raw and smoothed time series are calculated.